The Development Bank of Jamaica (DBJ): Providing access to financing

 2. What is the SME Fund and how will it help MSMEs?

-The A2F Project will support the establishment of a US$15 million public-private SME Fund of 10 years extendable to 12 or 15 years, which would provide US$100,000 to US$2 million (US$750,000 average amount) in risk capital to established SMEs with high growth potential and with operations in Jamaica, but that have not been deemed investment worthy by private equity funds constraints.
+The A2F Project will support the establishment of US$ 15 million public-private SME Fund of 10 years extendable to 12 or 15 years, which would provide US$100K- US$2 million (US$750,000 average amount) in risk capital to established SMEs with high growth potential and with operations in Jamaica, but that have not been deemed investment worthy by private equity funds constraints.

-4. What are the eligibility criteria for MSMEs under the CEF?
+3. What are the Eligibility Criteria for MSME’s under the CEF?

-5. How much funds can MSMEs have guaranteed?
+4. How much funds can MSME’s have guaranteed?

 An eligible MSME applying for the CEF should be approved within a week.
 This may vary based on MSME AFI.